AnyLog-co/documentation/examples/Secure Network.md

 </pre>

 ### Validate policy structure
-Policies are represented in JSON structure.
+Policies are represented by JSON structures.
+The root of the JSON has one attribute and is considered the ***policy type***.
-When a variable name is assigned with a policy, the policy info is presented on the CLI when the variable name is prefixed with
+When a variable is assigned with a policy, the policy info is presented on the CLI when the variable name is prefixed with
-exclamation point (like: ***!member*** when "member" is the variable name).
+exclamation point (like: ***!member*** whereas "member" is the variable name).
 The command ***json*** presents the policy on the CLI only if the policy is in correct JSON structure.
 For example:
 <pre>